 How to be invited as a vendor.

-Again, Vendor Central is an invite-only platform so applying to sell on this platform is usually not an option.
+Again, Vendor Central is an invite-only platform, so applying to sell on this platform is usually not an option.
 There always has to be an invitation from Amazon first.

 Typically, Amazon will invite brands with registered high sales in Seller Central.
 You will receive an email from the Amazon retail team if they are interested in your brand.
 It is also possible to be approached at trade shows and exhibitions.

-Invited to Vendor Central?
+Are you invited to Vendor Central?
 What’s next?

 The process is quite simple: